forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 0: Introduction

 ## Goal
-The Goal od this lab is to get familar with using the Studio IDE to build scoped applications.
-In the process we will learn about testing scripts for stories and how they can improve the effciencies of your requirement gathering, development, and testing teams.
+The Story Testing Scripts Scoped Application lab will guide users on how to use ServiceNow&reg; Studio IDE to build out a custom application that helps create test scripts for stories.
+Developers are often confused on what requirements are needed by the quality assurance team for testing.
+This will break down the test script process into what users they should be impersonating, the steps they should be taking and more.
+This lab will go over what should be included in a best practice test script and how to build a scoped application to record test scripts in ServiceNow instead of in Excel or another system.
+This lab will touch developers on Studio IDE, story best practices, scoped applications, and process improvement.

 # Lab 1: The Fundamentals of Testing Scripts
+Explain the different terminologies and overall scenario. < directly from ATF >
 ## What are testing scripts and why should I use them?
+< ATF  or itil library >

-# Lab 2: Starting with ServiceNow&reg; Studio
+# Lab 2: Starting with ServiceNow&reg; Studio IDE

 ## Create the Scoped Application